-So in my last post (What’s Your Life Plan?)
+So, in my last post (What’s Your Life Plan?)
 I gave you a task, to lay out in detail the perfect day, 5 years from now.
 Now what kinda evil person would I be if I asked you to do something, and not require the same of myself?
 So here’s a peek into my crazy little brain, as I share with you a lifelong dream/fantasy I have had ever since I can remember.
 This took me about three minutes to write because, for all of my adult life this exact picture, this exact day, has been what I’ve fantasized of as my perfect life.

-It’s 2016: I am 41, Kanen is 13 and the girls are 9 years old.
+It’s 2016: I am 41, Kanen is 13 and the girls (my twins) are 9 years old.

 I’m standing on the balcony of a villa over-looking the Italian countryside.
 Vineyards stretched out over the rolling hills.
 It’s a warm summer evening, lavender in the air.
 I take a slow sip from my glass of wine; inhale the bouquet, let my nose do a little dance, savoring the flavors swirling them around my mouth.

 We drive to the Rivera in a sports car, the girls and I with scarfs around our hair like 1940’s movie stars.
 We stay in brightly colored stucco hotels overlooking the cliffs with the mist of the sea in the air.
 Drink chilled Champagne.
 We take the train, go to museums, and sing hymns in ancient cathedrals.

 Our minds expand, our knowledge grows.

 I feel beautiful, maybe for the first time in my life.
 I am fit and confident, the result of compleating my first (and only) marathon.